seppmail/SEPPmail365/Readme.md

 ## Set-SM365Connectors

 **Synopsis:**
-This CmdLet is an alias for New-SM365Connectors.
+This CmdLet is **an alias** for New-SM365Connectors.
 This was an active design decision to bring all the logic of connector functionality into one commandlet.
-If you need to adapt existing conenctory use either the web interface of the native Exchange Online CmdLets Set-InboundConnector or Set-OutBoundConnector.
+If you need to adapt existing connectors use either the web interface of the native Exchange Online CmdLets Set-InboundConnector or Set-OutBoundConnector.

 <a id="org65d7b60"></a>